 What happens after you ask for an Appeal?

 You will receive a notice asking you to contact us for a pre-hearing meeting with DES.
 You do not have to come to the pre-hearing meeting.
 If you do, we may be able to fix the problem.

-How do you request a Fair Hearing?
+How do you request an Appeal?

 Download the Fair Hearing Request Form FA-100 or request a form at your local office.

 Give the local DES office your completed Fair Hearing Request form, or a written statement in person, by mail, or by fax.
 Find your Local Office at the DES Office Locator.